 Inauguration of the Center for Global Studies & Study Abroad Fair

 Tuesday, Sept.
 11, 5:30 p.m.

 Testa Atrium, Testa Science Center

-Assumption College will formally dedicate its new Center for Global Studies and Study Abroad on Tuesday.
+Assumption will formally dedicate its new Center for Global Studies and Study Abroad on Tuesday.
 The founding of Assumption is itself rooted in the global flow of people and ideas that resulted in French Assumptionists moving first to New York and Louisiana and then finally to Massachusetts.
-The global studies major and minor are thus deeply rooted in the College’s history and in its mission to create thoughtful and ethical citizens and leaders.
+The global studies major and minor are thus deeply rooted in the institution’s history and in its mission to create thoughtful and ethical citizens and leaders.
 The academic program is designed to help students understand how countries across the globe are linked together ecologically, economically, geographically and politically.
 Students study how different societies affect and are affected by economic growth, migration, climate change, poverty, conflict, and geo-locational constraints.

 “Bracing for Impact” Lecture & Discussion on Immigration